aleskin/dji_tello_lib/README.md

 - `media direct <filename>`: Download a specific file using direct TCP connection
   - Example: `media direct photo_01.jpg`
   - Uses port 8888 for more efficient file transfer
+  - This is a more reliable method for large files

 - `media delete <filename>`: Delete a specific file from the drone
   - Example: `media delete photo_01.jpg`